AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 West Virginia Yes, all drivers Yes, drivers under age 18 who hold either a learner’s permit or an intermediate license Yes, all drivers Primary Fine $100 for first offense, $200 for second offense, $300 for subsequent offense 3 for third or subsequent offense

-Wisconsin Yes, for anyone driving in highway construction areas Anyone with learner’s permits and intermediate licenses Yes, all drivers Primary Fine $20-$40 for first offense, $50-$100 for subsequent offenses 4
+Wisconsin Yes, with a few excpetions – voice, activating or deactivating feature Anyone with learner’s permits and intermediate licenses Yes, all drivers Primary Fine $20-$40 for first offense, $50-$100 for subsequent offenses 4

 Wyoming None statewide, but restricted use of hand-held devices in some cities None Yes, all drivers Primary Fine $75 None